rust-lang/book/second-edition/nostarch/chapter08.md

 scores.insert(String::from("Yellow"), 50);
 ```

-Listing 8-18: Creating a new hash map and inserting some keys and values
+Listing 8-20: Creating a new hash map and inserting some keys and values

 Note that we need to first `use` the `HashMap` from the collections portion of
 the standard library.
 Of our three common collections, this one is the least
-often used, so it’s not included in the features imported automatically in the
+often used, so it’s not included in the features brought into scope
-prelude.
-Hash maps also have less support from the standard library; there’s no
+automatically in the prelude.
+Hash maps also have less support from the
-built-in macro to construct them, for example.
+standard library; there’s no built-in macro to construct them, for example.

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has
 keys of type `String` and values of type `i32`.
 Like vectors, hash maps are